Comparing and contrasting two remote collaboration tools

 As we pass the one-year mark of global shutdowns and the onset of remote working, there’s a lot we’ve learned about the collaboration required to enable workforces to peak perform from anywhere.
-We’ve all had to experiment with new ways to stay connected while remote.
-But the good news is that we are collaborators at heart, and that hasn’t changed since we’ve left the office.
+We’ve all had to experiment with new ways to stay connected–but the good news is that we are collaborators at heart, and that hasn’t changed since we’ve left the office.

-As a strategically oriented agency, we’re often brought in to help our clients creatively solve problems.
-Workshops play a huge role in the way we approach a project and the way we develop relationships with those clients.
-These workshops rely heavily on in-person interaction and being able to collaborate with clients to gather insights to best address their needs.
+Clients bring our agency on to creatively solve problems, and workshops play a huge role in both the way we approach projects and the way we develop relationships with those clients.
+These workshops once relied heavily on in-person interaction to collaborate with clients and gather insights to best address their needs.
 Visualizing ideas, strategies and long-term goals is key to setting the stage for a successful project.
-Obviously, given our transition to remote work, in-person workshops have been put on hold, but we did not want to lose the magic that workshops create.
+While in-person workshops have been put on hold, we haven’t lost the magic that workshops create.

-The largest hurdle in this transition is finding a platform that displays visual elements of our workshops like the trusty whiteboard and sticky notes.
+One of the largest hurdles in this transition has been finding a platform that displays visual elements of our workshops like the trusty whiteboard and sticky notes.
 Enter: MURAL and Miro.
-They are both effective tools to do this, so we put them both to the test.
-Here’s our overview so that you can decide which works better for your remote collaboration needs:
+They are both effective tools to do this, so we put them to the test.
+Here’s our overview so that you can decide which works better for your collaboration needs:

-The reality is that both tools are very similar, and you can’t go wrong with whichever one you choose.
-The online capabilities of each platform are truly impressive.
-On both Miro and MURAL, you can type ideas on digital sticky notes, cluster them, vote for ideas, and run timers.
+The reality is that tools are very similar, and you can’t go wrong with whichever one you choose.
+In addition to being offered at similar price points, both Miro and MURAL enable users to brainstorm ideas on digital sticky notes, cluster them, vote for ideas, and run timers.
 Each has limitless white space that you can structure through frames, which are essentially slides.
 This allows facilitators of online workshops to frame content for participants, and the limitless working space gives users the ability to move from idea generation to idea development quickly.
-At redpepper, we’ve utilized the framing tool as a replacement for slide decks, so we do not have to switch through various presentation applications.
+At redpepper, we’ve utilized the framing tool as a replacement for slide decks to centralize our presentations rather than switching between multiple platforms.

 For online workshops specifically, MURAL allows facilitators to adjust their own screen to lead participants to a certain part of the whitespace.
 “Take Control” is a new feature that further enhances this ability, allowing facilitators more control over meeting flows by locking collaborators’ screens to their own.
 On Miro, facilitators don’t have the same capability.
 Instead, users themselves have to move the board to the facilitator’s location, making it hard to know what participants are looking at on the board.
 However, Miro has a screen sharing mode that can make up for this difference.
 It functions much like the screensharing you’re used to on Zoom and other conferencing apps.

 In terms of ease of use, it truly depends on user preference.
 While MURAL’s design is more simplistic, if you are looking for quick access to tools, you’ll want to go with Miro.

 Both apps allow you create your own templates.
-At redpepper, we already have workshop templates we love—like our empathy map or user journey—so, we simply upload those templates to the boards.
-Once uploaded, you can put digital sticky notes on it, just as you would in a typical workshop.
+At redpepper, we already have workshop templates we love—like our empathy and user journey maps—so, we simply upload those templates to the boards.
+Once uploaded, digital sticky notes can be added to them, just as they would in a typical workshop.
 Except this time, it’s impossible for them to fall off the whiteboard.
 Both Miro and MURAL offer export mechanisms that allow users to download full or partial boards after collaborating on a template.

 At redpepper, we have found Miro’s unique video chat application to be one of the largest differentiators between the two platforms.
 As mentioned earlier, we’re all about face-to-face interaction.
-Miro’s video chat feature helps to solve for this by allowing users to collaborate on a board while seeing each other’s faces.
-This makes the workshop or meeting more personable.
-Currently, MURAL does not have a similar tool.
+Miro’s video chat feature helps to solve for this by allowing users to collaborate on a board while seeing each other’s faces, making the workshop or meeting more personable.

-However, right now, Miro’s video chat feature can’t handle more than a few participants at a time.
-So, although it seems promising, it does not completely address one of our largest hurdles.
-Additionally, it does not have breakout room capabilities, so, as a facilitator, you don’t have the ability to split participants into groups.
+However, Miro’s video chat feature can only handle a few participants at a time, so it does not completely address one of our largest hurdles.
+It also lacks breakout room capabilities, so, as a facilitator, you don’t have the ability to split participants into groups.
 At redpepper, we’ve been using Zoom’s screen share feature and breakout rooms as supplementary tools that give us the ability to see each other, while collaborating as a team.

 Apps & Integrations

-Both products are effective tools that serve most of your basic online collaboration needs to facilitate successful virtual workshops during the pandemic and beyond.
+Great news: both products are effective tools that will serve most of your online collaboration needs to facilitate successful virtual workshops during the pandemic and beyond.
 However, if you’re looking for the “smarter” of the two apps, Miro definitely has a wider range of integrations.
 At redpepper, we have found Miro’s unique video chat application and broad integrations to be particularly helpful.
 However, if you want a simple, clean, easy to understand collaboration tool, MURAL has that covered.

 Both tools include a long trial period and a helpful customer service team to enable you to assess what will work best for your team.
 And remember, oftentimes the success of a tool does not depend on the tool itself, but on how well it is applied.